Transmembrane protein: Classification by topology

 This classification refers to the position of the protein N- and C-termini on the different sides of the lipid bilayer.
-Types I, II, III and IV are single-pass molecules.
+Types I, II, III and IV are single-pass membrane proteins.
 Type I transmembrane proteins are anchored to the lipid membrane with a stop-transfer anchor sequence and have their N-terminal domains targeted to the endoplasmic reticulum (ER) lumen during synthesis (and the extracellular space, if mature forms are located on cell membranes).
-Type II and III are anchored with a signal-anchor sequence, with type II being targeted to the ER lumen with its C-terminal domain, while type III have their N-terminal domains targeted to the ER lumen.
+Types II and III are anchored with a signal-anchor sequence, with type II being targeted to the ER lumen with their C-terminal domain, while type III have their N-terminal domains targeted to the ER lumen.
 Type IV is subdivided into IV-A, with their N-terminal domains targeted to the cytosol and IV-B, with an N-terminal domain targeted to the lumen.
 The implications for the division in the four types are especially manifest at the time of translocation and ER-bound translation, when the protein has to be passed through the ER membrane in a direction dependent on the type.